tendermint/tendermint/docs/architecture/adr-009-ABCI-design.md

 ### InitChain

-Change RequestInitChain and ResponseInitChain to
+Change RequestInitChain to give the app all the information from the genesis file:

 ```
 message RequestInitChain {